I am a neurologist. I see and treat people with diseases of the nervous system. I run a regular clinic for people with multiple sclerosis.

-He was also a founder of the CoroNerve Studies Group, the first nationwide surveillance programme for neurological complications of COVID-19.
-This work was widely featured across national and
+- Neurological complications of COVID-19.
+I co-founded the CoroNerve Studies Group which led the first nationwide surveillance programme for neurological complications of COVID-19.

 - Personal academic tutor.